Start By Believing FAQs

 - Avoid “why” questions: these can sound accusatory and make survivors blame themselves.

-- Who to tell and when to tell them is up to the survivor.
-Victims of sexual assault often feel disempowered.
-Empowering them to make decisions about reporting is part of healing.
+Remember: Who to tell and when to tell them is up to the survivor.
+Victims of sexual assault often feel like their options have been taken from them.
+Putting decisions back in their hands is part of the healing process.